Velesio/velesio-aiserver/docs/troubleshooting.md

 # Troubleshooting Guide

-Common issues and their solutions when running neovratz AI Server.
+Common issues and their solutions when running velesio AI Server.

 ## Quick Diagnostics